yohey516/main/SLA/README.md

-# Shopping List Application
+# Shopping List Application (SLA)

 This is a web application that allows users to create and manage shopping lists.
-Users can add, delete, and edit items, as well as check off purchased items.
+Users can add, delete, and edit items, as well as share the list to someone who has username.

 ## Features